 Kyoto National Museum

 A wonderful collection of Japanese art and treasures that is both succinct and all-encompassing.
 From ancient Jomon pots and tools to Meiji Era woodblock prints, this museum has it all.
 The modern building houses the permanent collection, while the Victorian-style hall showcases revolving exhibits.
-About 90 minutes to see everything.
+Across the street from Sanjusnagendo.

 Kyoto Museum of Traditional Crafts Fureaikan

 One of the best hidden gems as far as museums go in Japan.
 Located in the basement of the city conference hall, this museum walks you through the creation process of dozens of local handcrafts and traditional arts.
-I'm not one to enjoy this sort of thing usually, but I found it fascinating.
-Excellent gift shop at the end with a range of affordable and high end handmade pieces. the Kyoto Handicraft Center is nearby as well, but this museum gift shop should have all your shopping needs covered.
-The conference hall upstairs also has various exhibits and events worth checking out when you visit.
+I was not immediately interested in some of the displays, but after learning more about the detail that goes into some of this craftwork I found it fascinating.
+Excellent gift shop at the end with a range of affordable and high end handmade pieces.
+The Kyoto Handicraft Center is nearby as well, but this museum gift shop should have all your shopping needs covered.
+The conference hall upstairs also has various rotating exhibits and events worth checking out when you visit.

 Don't write off a modern aquarium in a city filled with history.
 This facility is one of the best in Japan, with a heavy focus on the creatures living in Kyoto's Kamogawa River and many streams and canals.
 It has all the other standard aquarium fare like dolphins, penguins, etc so this is a great rainy day activity for families with kids.